 There was a total solar eclipse on August 21, 2017.
 The path of totality crossed Lebanon, Tennessee, and I was there.
 The moon's shadow travels 1000 miles an hour, so solar eclipses last only a few minutes.
 The path of totality can be thousands of miles long and only 70 miles wide.
 Both the moon and the earth cast shadows.

 Seven Earth-like planets were found orbiting a dwarf red star called Trappist-1, named after a telescope in Chile.
 The star is in Aquarius 40 light-years away.

 Nuclear fusion is the energy source of the future.
 Ocean water will provide unlimited fuel.
 To fuse hydrogen into helium, a device is needed to produce temperatures like those on the sun.
 Technologies must be invented that make fusion electricity cheap.
 Many countries are working on the International Thermonuclear Experimental Reactor in southern France.

 Dec 23, 2016

 Socrates, Plato, Aristotle & Ptolemy were wrong about everything and contributed to Europe's 1400 year Dark Age.
-2 ancient Greeks on the right track were Aristarchus and Eratosthenes.
+2 Greeks on the right track were Aristarchus and Eratosthenes.
 Aristarchus knew the earth revolved around the sun, and Eratosthenes measured the earth's circumference with amazing accuracy.

 August 15, 2016

 The "midnight sun" is a confusing name for this phenomenon.
-The earth tapers toward its poles, and what we call the "midnight sun" is a result of this tapering together with the earth's 23 1/2 degree tilt.
+The earth tapers toward the poles, and what we call the "midnight sun" is a result of this tapering together with the earth's 23 1/2 degree tilt.

 14 LEAP YEAR